patternfly/patternfly-react/packages/react-core/src/components/NumberInput/examples/NumberInput.md

 ### With unit and thresholds

-To support keyboard entry of the number input, allow the number input value be a number or an empty string.
-To enable the entered value to snap to the nearest threshold if the entered input is out of bounds, define the blur event handler.
+To enable a user entered value to snap to the nearest threshold if the entered input is out of bounds, define the blur event handler.

 ```ts file="./NumberInputUnitThreshold.tsx"
 ```